Zorbn/quick_lang/README.md

 - Top level const declarations.

 #### Missing Things and Bug Fixes
+- Make sure defer works properly when it is in a conditional statement rather than a conditional block.
 - Struct equality comparisons.
 - Allow `sizeof` on complex types at compile time.
 - Some form of debug info: https://learn.microsoft.com/en-us/cpp/preprocessor/hash-line-directive-c-cpp